 Pins for Quilting

 Pins are a pretty obvious necessity when it comes to any kind of sewing work.
 Aim for larger pins 1 ½ to 2” long that are stronger and longer and will go through several layers of fabric.
 Buying ones with a bright-colored head will make them easier to spot as well.
 Pins are useful for temporarily holding patterns together before sewing.
 Pins are simple and cheap, but a must-have when it comes to any kind of sewing or quilting supplies.

 Ready to get Started?

-Now that you are armed with the quilting supplies you need, the question still remains, “How do I actually get started?”
+Now that you are armed with the quilting supplies you need, the question remains, “How do I get started?”
 For those who have little to no experience with sewing or quilting, it may look daunting and overwhelming in the beginning.
 Fortunately, there are available resources to help beginner quilters get on their feet.
 Quilting goes far beyond making full-size quilts, and there are patterns and kits for all kinds of different quilting projects.

 At Rachels of Greenfield, we handmake our kits and patterns and design them to be useful for both beginner and intermediate quilters.
 Embark on your quilting journey with us!
 We offer kits to create some of the following:

 Table-toppers are beautiful centerpieces you can make for your kitchen table or coffee table.
 This kit comes with all the fabric and the patterns needed to make the table topper, and with your already-acquired quilting supplies, you should be good to go!

 Our wall quilt kits are made in Lancaster, PA, and come in many different styles, like our Baby Bear Quilt Kit, and Barn Star Quilt Kit.
 These kits come with the materials you need and will look great hanging on your wall!